 Everyone wants to have their own business and with e-commerce it has become easy to create your own online store.
 But what to sell ?
 People often get stuck on this thought, as it has become extremely hard to find products/services to sell.
-Online sales generate billions of dollars across a variety of industries: consumer packaged goods, clothing, health, etc. In this article, we will talk about the essential step of how to find out what to sell and why.
+Online sales generate billions of dollars across a variety of industries: consumer packaged goods, clothing, health, etc.

 Phases of e-commerce